JPETTomography/j-pet-format-converter/README.md

 If you have any of the requirements already installed, you will receive a message informing you about it.
 You can then proceed to the next step.

 ### Usage:
-To learn how to use script simply download it and run in terminal:
+To learn how to use script simply download the repository and run in terminal:
 >python3 binary2DICOM.py --help

 **Usage example:**